petershin/liferay-learn/docs/courses/latest/en/building-enterprise-websites-with-liferay/module-3-developer-setup/course-prerequisites.md

 ### Liferay Cloud CLI

 The Liferay Cloud CLI tool is for managing instances without using the Liferay Cloud Console UI.
-This versatile tool can provides support for almost all management functions, though its primary uses are
+This versatile tool provides support for almost all management functions, though its primary uses are

 * Project and Service Management
 * Deployment and Updates